Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Sash: The part of the window that surrounds the glass and holds the glass in place in the window frame.

-Sash balance: A system of weights, cords, and/or coiled springs which assist in raising double-hung sash and tend to keep the sash in any placed position by counterbalancing the weight of the sash.
+Sash Balance: A system of weights, cords, and/or coiled springs which assist in raising double-hung sash and tend to keep the sash in any placed position by counterbalancing the weight of the sash.

-Sash cord: In double-hung windows, the rope or chain which attaches the sash to the counter balance.
+Sash Cord: In double-hung windows, the rope or chain which attaches the sash to the counter balance.

-Sash lock: Generally, a cam-action type lock applied to the check rails of a sliding window or at the open edges of a projecting window to pull the check rails tightly together or to seal the sash tightly to the frame, both for security and weather-tightness.
+Sash Lock: Generally, a cam-action type lock applied to the check rails of a sliding window or at the open edges of a projecting window to pull the check rails tightly together or to seal the sash tightly to the frame, both for security and weather-tightness.

-Sash weights: In older double-hung windows, the concealed cast-iron weights which are used to counterbalance the sash.
+Sash Weights: In older double-hung windows, the concealed cast-iron weights which are used to counterbalance the sash.

-Seat board: A flat board cut to fit the contour of a bow or bay window and installed between the sills and the flat wall surface, providing a seat or shelf space.
+Seatboard: A flat board cut to fit the contour of a bow or bay window and installed between the sills and the flat wall surface, providing a seat or shelf space.

 Shims: Wood wedges (often wood shingles) used to secure the window or door unit in the rough or masonry opening in a square, level and plumb position during and after installation.